gotev/android-upload-service/README.md

     }
 }
 ```
-and now you're ready to use the library!
+and now you're ready to rock!

 ## How to test upload
 You have the following choices: